 This was set up by members of the deaf community in 2013 to try and combat the social isolation felt by many members of the older Deaf BSL Community.
 We believe that our bi-weekly clubs provide an important opportunity for the older generation of the Deaf community to meet, socialise and have fun in their preferred language of BSL.
-Our club runs every other Monday of and is held in the Solihull Methodist Church Hall.
+Our club runs on the second and fourth Thursday of the month of and is held in the Solihull Methodist Church Hall.
 The club is open from 11:00–15:00, allowing four hours to relax, chat and socialise.
 Some weeks we invite a guest speaker to come and share information or stories with the group.
 Each member of the club pays just £3.00 to attend, and then we provide tea, coffee and biscuits.
 We also organise trips and outings to different places – most recently to the Harry Potter Studio tour.
 If anyone would like to attend the club, or would like more information they are welcome to contact the group via Church Office.

 Solihull Embroiderers’ Guild meet on the first Tuesday of the month (except August and October), from 14:00-16:00 or 19:30-21:30.
 We welcome anyone with an interest in textiles and embroidery – no experience necessary!
 We also hold regular workshops and friendly stitching sessions which are suitable for all levels of ability.
 For more information, please visit the national Embroiderers Guild web site www.embroiderersguild.com.

 Every other Saturday between September and June from 10:00-12:30 in the Community Centre, teaching the Finnish language to adults and children.